 Regular visits to a drive-thru or long journeys with children and pets can take their toll on your car’s seats.
 Unlike the mats, these aren’t so easily removable, so here your handheld vacuum cleaner will certainly come in handy!

 With your Gtech Multi MK2 fitted with small upholstery tool, you can really get into the fibres of your fabric seats to remove crumbs and other loose dirt.
 However, sometimes on long journeys, spillages or accidents can happen leading to stains.
-To remove these, spray on some upholstery cleaner and leave to soak before using your small upholstery tool – the tool is designed with stiff bristles to help bring out any embedded grime and germs.
+To remove these, you can wash the the seats in your car by spraying on some upholstery cleaner and leave to soak before using your small upholstery tool – the tool is designed with stiff bristles to help bring out any embedded grime and germs.

 If you have leather seats, there are two reasons for regular cleaning.
 The first is obvious – keeping every passenger healthy and comfortable (whilst avoiding any embarrassment on your part) but secondly, keeping your leather in good condition.
 Due to this, we’d recommend a two-stage cleaning solution, a cleaner and a conditioner.

 Firstly, give your seats a vacuum using your Gtech Multi MK2 with standard fitment, instead of the upholstery tool which could mark the leather.
 Then, apply your leather cleaner to a microfibre towel and apply.
 Finish with leather conditioner and your car is ready for its next adventure.